openbraininstitute/sonata-extension/source/sonata_simulation.rst

    input_type                     text       Mandatory    The type of the input with the reserved values : "spikes", "extracellular_stimulation", "current_clamp", "voltage_clamp", "conductance".
 Should correspond according to the module (see additional tables below).
-Currently, not validated by BBP simulation which will use the appropriate input_type regardless of the string passed. delay                          float      Mandatory    Time in ms when input is activated. duration                       float      Mandatory    Time duration in ms for how long input is activated. node_set                       text       Mandatory    Node set which is affected by input. compartment_set                string     Optional     Name of a compartment set from ``compartment_sets.json``.
+Currently, not validated by BBP simulation which will use the appropriate input_type regardless of the string passed. delay                          float      Mandatory    Time in ms when input is activated. duration                       float      Mandatory    Time duration in ms for how long input is activated. node_set                       text       Optional     Node set which is affected by input.
+Mutually exclusive with ``compartment_set``. compartment_set                string     Optional     Name of a compartment set from ``compartment_sets.json``.
 Cannot be used with ``node_set``.
 Stimulus will be applied only to the specified compartments.
    ============================== ========== ============ ==========================================